Sense-Then-Train: An Active-Sensing-Based Beam Training Design for Near-Field MIMO Systems: STT for Multi-Beam Cases

 The solution to problem \eqref{eq:MD-Obj-UL} is similar to that of \eqref{eq:SD-Obj-UL}.
 In addition, after one beam is trained sufficiently, the learning rate is lowered by $w_{\rm B} = \alpha w_{\rm B}$ at the BS.
-Finally, the method is shown in Fig. \ref{fig:MD_NN_struct} and summarized in {\textbf{Algorithm 3}}.
-The relationship between the proposed three algorithms is illustrated by Fig. \ref{fig:relationship_between_algorithms}.
+Finally, the method is shown in Fig. \ref{fig:MD_NN_struct} and summarized in {\textbf{Algorithm 3}}. \footnote{Similar to the single-beam STT, the multi-beam STT trains NNs in an online fashion as well.} The relationship between the proposed three algorithms is illustrated by Fig. \ref{fig:relationship_between_algorithms}.